-The MEPs Against Cancer (MAC) Interest Group was founded in 2005 by a group of MEPs, and remains the only dedicated group for cancer policy at the European Parliament.
+The MEPs Against Cancer (MAC) Interest Group was founded in 2005 by a group of MEPs, as the first (and until 2020 the only) dedicated group for cancer policy at the European Parliament.
 MAC work together in order to improve cancer control and prevention in Europe, in the belief that European cooperation adds value to member state actions.

 In the 2019-24 parliamentary legislature, MAC has 136 members coming from different political groups and EU Member States.
-The Chairs, Dr. Véronique Trillet-Lenoir (RE, France) and Mr. Loucas Fourlas (EPP, Cyprus), Vice-Chairs Mr. Rory Palmer (S&D, United Kingdom) and Dr. Petra de Sutter (Greens/EFA, Belgium), and other members are committed to taking action in the fight against cancer.
+The Chairs, Dr. Véronique Trillet-Lenoir (RE, France) and Mr. Loucas Fourlas (EPP, Cyprus), Vice-Chairs Ms. Miriam Dalli (S&D, Malta) and Dr. Petra de Sutter (Greens/EFA, Belgium), and other members are committed to taking action in the fight against cancer.

 Quotes from the Chairs